JosephPenaQuino/awive/README.md

 # AWIVE
-AWIVE, the acrynomes of Adaptive Water Image Velocimetry Estimator, is a software package for the estimation of the velocity field from a sequence of images.
-It is composed by the methods STIV and OTV, which aim at estimate velocimetry with a low computational cost.
+AWIVE, an acronym for Adaptive Water Image Velocimetry Estimator, is a software package designed for estimating the velocity field from a sequence of images.
+It comprises two methods: STIV and OTV, both geared towards achieving velocity estimations with low computational costs.

 ## Installing